apify/apify-docs/content/docs/proxy/google_serp_proxy/examples.md

 ## [](#using-the-apify-sdk) Using the Apify SDK

-If you are developing your own Apify [actor]({{@link actors.md}}) using the [Apify SDK](https://sdk.apify.com), the most efficient way to use Google SERP proxy is [CheerioCrawler](https://sdk.apify.com/docs/api/cheerio-crawler).
+If you are developing your own Apify [actor]({{@link actors.md}}) using the [Apify SDK](https://sdk.apify.com) and [Crawlee](https://crawlee.dev/), the most efficient way to use Google SERP proxy is [CheerioCrawler](https://crawlee.dev/api/cheerio-crawler/class/CheerioCrawler).
 This is because Google SERP proxy [only returns a page's HTML]({{@link proxy/google_serp_proxy.md#connecting-to-google-serp-proxy}}).
-Alternatively, you can use the [requestAsBrowser()](https://sdk.apify.com/docs/api/utils#utilsrequestasbrowseroptions) function by specifying proxy configuration in the options.
+Alternatively, you can use the [got-scraping](https://github.com/apify/got-scraping) [NPM package](https://www.npmjs.com/package/got-scraping) by specifying proxy URL in the options.

-Apify Proxy also works with [PuppeteerCrawler](https://sdk.apify.com/docs/api/puppeteer-crawler#docsNav) and [launchPuppeteer()](https://sdk.apify.com/docs/typedefs/launch-puppeteer#docsNav).
-However, it is not efficient to load a full browser just to retrieve HTML.
+Apify Proxy also works with [PuppeteerCrawler](https://crawlee.dev/api/puppeteer-crawler/class/PuppeteerCrawler), [launchPuppeteer()](https://crawlee.dev/api/puppeteer-crawler/function/launchPuppeteer), [PlaywrightCrawler](https://crawlee.dev/api/playwright-crawler/class/PlaywrightCrawler), [launchPlaywright()](https://crawlee.dev/api/playwright-crawler/function/launchPlaywright) and [JSDOMCrawler](https://crawlee.dev/api/jsdom-crawler/class/JSDOMCrawler).
+However, `CheerioCrawler` is simply the most efficient solution for this use case.

 ### [](#get-a-list-of-search-results) Get a list of search results